Early careers team

 Among the different types of client in this area are performers, managers and agents, artists, theatres, broadcasters and publishers.

+Sponsored by Kennedys.
 Personal injury law falls under the law of tort and involves civil claims brought to obtain compensation for injuries.

+Sponsored by Charles Russell Speechlys LLP.
 Private client solicitors looks after the affairs of individual clients and trustees, managing all aspects of their personal wealth.

-|Number of work placements:||0|
+|Number of work placements:||20|